code16/sharp/docs/building-entity-list.md

         )->transform($spaceships);
     }

-The `setCustomTransformer()` function takes the key of the attribute to transform, and either a `Closure` or an instance of a class which must implement `Code16\Sharp\Utils\Transformers\SharpAttributeTransformer`, or even just the full name of the lastest.
+The `setCustomTransformer()` function takes the key of the attribute to transform, and either a `Closure` or an instance of a class which must implement `Code16\Sharp\Utils\Transformers\SharpAttributeTransformer`, or even just the full class name of the lastest.

-The `transform` function must be called after, and will apply all transformers on your list.
+The `transform` function must be called after, and will

+- apply all custom transformers on your list
+- and transform the given object (a model likely) into an array (see note below).

 > Note that transformers need your models (spaceships, here) to allow a direct access to their attributes, like for instance `spaceship->capacity`, and to implement `Illuminate\Contracts\Support\Arrayable` interface.
 Eloquent Model fulfill those needs.